 It’s not uncommon for professional wedding photographers to suffer from permanent bad backs and RSIs from years of miscarrying their equipment.

 Again, it’s your call but if they’re small and easy to use, then why not?
 Little glass balls and balloons can make your shots quite unique and help you start to develop a certain style of wedding photographs.

 An ornate photo frame can make for quirky shots as all the guests can have a play.
 The Bride and Groom may already have some cute props arranged so it’s best to check first.

-Typically, but not exclusively, most wedding photographs begin with the Bridal party’s preparation.
-Expect to be graced by rooms strewn with clothes, champagne and makeup .
-Therefore you’ll have to be clever to work in small spaces to make use of mirrors and Dutch tilts.
+Typically, but not exclusively, most wedding photographs begin with the Bridal parties’ preparation.
+Expect to be graced by room strewn with clothes, champagne and make up – therefore you’ll have to be clever to work in small spaces so make use of mirrors and Dutch tilts.

 A make-up artist will be vying for your attention of the Bride during the preparations as they beautify the lady of the day.
-It’s a good opportunity to turn your attention to other party members like the Father of the Bride rehearsing his big speech or the Mother of the Bride wiping away her tears of happiness.
+It’s a good opportunity to turn your attention to other party members like the Father of the Bride rehearsing his big speech.

-The lengthy nature of preparing the Bride should not be forgotten.
-You generally only wear a wedding dress once in your life so make sure you’re capturing all the small details of the day to.
-Consider the amazing hairstyles, the delicately painted nails, the luscious wedding flowers, those killer heels and above all THE dress.
+The lengthy nature of preparing the Bride should not be forgotten, you generally only wear a wedding dress once in your life so make sure you’re capturing all the small details of the day too like the amazing hair styles, the delicately painted nails, the luscious wedding flowers, those killer heels and above all THE dress.